Osthofentor

 How long should I spend visiting?

-A visit to Osthofentor typically takes about one to two hours, allowing enough time to explore the gate and the museum exhibits.
+A visit to Osthofentor typically takes between one to two hours, allowing for a thorough exploration of the museum and its exhibits.

 Is photography allowed?